 By John R. G. Hassard

-Here is the second instalment of another old Nineteenth Century Catholic book in our Tridentine Archive.
+We are pleased to add another old Nineteenth Century Catholic book to our Tridentine Archive.
 The book is the 1878 Life of Pius IX by John R. G. Hassard and appears here in nine chapters:

 - Life of Pope Pius IX – Ch 1: Early Years in Christendom Despoiled